ameyp-cpp/py-clang-util/README.md

 ## Installation

 1. Get the repo with `git clone https://github.com/ameyp/py-clang-util.git --recursive`
-2. Only on linux,
+2. `cd src`
-  1. cd src
+3. `mkdir build`
-  2. mkdir build
+4. `cd build`
-  3. cd build
+5. `cmake ..`
-  4. cmake ..
+6. `make`
-  5. make
+7. Add the repo's path to your PYTHONPATH.

-3. Add the repo's path to your PYTHONPATH.
+Note that in step 5, the latest (trunk) versions of llvm and clang will be fetched and built if no clang installation is found on your system.
+If you wish to use version 3.2 of clang instead, run cmake with `cmake .. -DCLANG_VERSION=3.2`

 ## Usage
 ```python